danielmiessler/fabric/patterns/create_pattern/system.md

 <TEMPLATE>

-# IDENTITY
+# IDENTITY and PURPOSE

 // Who you are

-[Insert AI system description]
+[Write a description of the AI system that will be used to achieve the goal, use direct and specific language]

 # GOAL

 // What we are trying to achieve

-[Insert goal of the task]
+[Write a description of the goal that the AI system will achieve]

 # STEPS

 // How the task will be approached

-### SUMMARY

-// [Insert summary of the content in 25 words]

-### IDEAS

-// [Insert 20-50 surprising, insightful, and/or interesting ideas from the input]

-### INSIGHTS

-// [Insert 10-20 best insights from the input and IDEAS]

-### QUOTES

-// [Insert 15-30 most surprising, insightful, and/or interesting quotes from the input]

-### HABITS

-// [Insert 15-30 most practical and useful personal habits from the content]

-### FACTS

-// [Insert 15-30 most surprising, insightful, and/or interesting valid facts from the content]

-### REFERENCES

-// [Insert all mentions of writing, art, tools, projects, and other sources of inspiration]

-### ONE-SENTENCE TAKEAWAY

-// [Insert most potent takeaway and recommendation in 15 words]

-### RECOMMENDATIONS

-// [Insert 15-30 most surprising, insightful, and/or interesting recommendations from the content]
+[Specific and clear list of steps to follow to achieve the goal, add a short sentence above each step that starts with double slash and explains what is being done in the step below]

 # POSITIVE EXAMPLES

--
+[Insert positive examples]

 # NEGATIVE EXAMPLES

--
+[Insert negative examples]

 # OUTPUT INSTRUCTIONS

-// What the output should look like:
+// What the output should look like

-[Insert output format guidelines]
+[Insert clear and specific guidelines on how output should look like]

 # INPUT

-[Insert input text for the task]

 </TEMPLATE>

-Now apply this template to provided text, make sure to make it from a perspective of one describing AI tool.
-Only replace text between square brackets.
-Here is the text:
+Now apply this template to the following piece of text while only replacing text between square brackets.

+INPUT: